 Dennis was none the wiser.
 Perhaps Mulholland Drive was a film.
 He and Audrey seldom watched films.
 Except for The Great Escape or The Railway Children occasionally on Boxing Day.
 Films today were much too hard to follow.

-Eamonn Hess had not always been a television screen-writer.
+Pete Free was a television screen-writer by accident rather than design.
 He left university after his dissertation on ‘The Illusion of Reality’ had been poorly received by the School of Natural and Social Sciences.
-Eamonn’s research had been helped along by an eclectic interest in Eastern mysticism, string theory, Carl Jung, Monty Python and psychoactive drug use.
+Pete’s research had been helped along by an eclectic interest in Eastern mysticism, string theory, Carl Jung, Monty Python and psychoactive drug use.
 The central tenet of his thesis held that contradictory statements could be true; Schrödinger’s Cat was as we know both dead and alive.
 Were we limited to a single outcome from our decisions, or might a number of outcomes be realised simultaneously, as in Borges’s ‘The Garden of Forking Paths’?
-Paradox was key to Eamonn’s argument.
+Paradox was key to Pete’s argument.
 Which is better, he asked, eternal happiness or a tuna sandwich?
 It would appear that eternal happiness is better, but, he argued, this is really not so.
 After all, nothing is better than eternal happiness, and a tuna sandwich is certainly better than nothing.
 Therefore a tuna sandwich is better than eternal happiness.
 His frivolity and word play did not go down well with the examiners.

-‘TV drama is like painting by numbers,’ said Eamonn.
-‘Its so completely predictable.’
+‘TV drama is like painting by numbers,’ said Pete.
+‘It’s so completely predictable.’

 ‘Granted most of it is garbage, but there are a few good things,’ said Fats.

 ‘One or two maybe.
 But the television schedule is so mindlessly conventional.
 The same programmes in the same order every day on every channel.
-It’s spoon-feeding couch potatoes syrup,’ said Eamonn.
+It’s spoon-feeding couch potatoes syrup,’ said Pete.

 ‘You are one stubborn sonofabitch.
 Sometimes in life to get anywhere you have to compromise.
 Meet them half way.
 Look at it like this.
 The jazz world wouldn’t have been able to accept Charlie Parker if he had hit them with his virtuoso improvisations straight off.
 Even Bird had to establish himself as a player first,’ said Fats.

-‘You mean I have to make a name with a style that doesn’t rock the boat too much,’ said Eamonn.
+‘You mean I have to make a name with a style that doesn’t rock the boat too much,’ said Pete.

-‘So for the time being I stick to the banal plot line of the discovery of a crime, the plodding investigation by maverick investigator who has family problems and a battle with the bottle, moving towards the arrest of a perpetrator at the end of the episode,’ said Eamonn.
+‘So, for the time being, I stick to the banal plot line of the discovery of a crime, the plodding investigation by maverick investigator who has family problems and a battle with the bottle, moving towards the arrest of a perpetrator at the end of the episode,’ said Pete.
 ‘Is that what you are saying?’

-‘Still written to a formula,’ said Eamonn.
+‘Still written to a formula,’ said Pete.
 ‘Disillusioned intelligence agent goes off the grid, defies authority, blows stuff up.
 Shoots a lot of people and single-handedly makes the world a safer place.’

 ‘And psychological dramas.’